 Note: Michigan law limits the public records access of individuals housed in correctional facilities.
 Thus, record custodians may deny access to anyone incarcerated in a local or state-run correctional facility.

 Also, record requests must be made in writing to the record custodian.
 In 1996, Michigan's legislature made changes to state laws to exclude oral requests.
 Record seekers may ask to either physically inspect the record or obtain a copy of the record.

 What is Exempted Under the Michigan Public Record Law?

-Michigan's FOIA permits government officers to deny or limit access to records if they're found to contain protected or exempted information.
+Michigan's FOIA permits government officers to deny or limit access to records that contain protected or exempted information, such as personnel records of law enforcement agencies and the Center for Forensic Psychiatry and vital records.
 Government agencies may refuse a request to disclose part or all of a record if it falls under any of these defined categories:

 - Records that contain information, which is prevented from disclosure by other state statutes

 - Records that reveal security measures used by public agencies and bodies

 - Records with information that may reveal the identity of an undercover agent